 Play Makers explore a variety of theatrical techniques through performance, music, and dance.

-Over the course of the summer, participants create their own summer adventure as they choose from a variety of 1 and 2-week programs geared towards offering a range of performance experiences.
+Over the summer, participants create their own adventure as they choose from a variety of 1 and 2-week programs geared towards offering a range of performance experiences.
 Playmakers should expect to explore their interests, celebrate their talents, gain new skills, and collaborate with peers and professionals.
 On top of their immersive theatrical experience, Playmakers also participate in outdoor day-camp activities to round out their camp experience.

-In this integrated arts program, participants rotate daily through the creative components, as they collaborate on a creative showcase that combines all of their artistic experiences.
+In this integrated arts program, participants rotate daily through the creative components as they collaborate on a creative showcase that combines all of their artistic experiences.
 The schedule balances indoor and outdoor activities and gets kids engaged in an immersive and age-appropriate way.
 Each activity is led by a dedicated team of counselors whose background and passion are in youth development.
-The bonus of having the opportunity to work with a choreographer, art director, and music director, in the creative components, brings an invaluable depth of knowledge and years of experience to this program.
+The bonus of having the opportunity to work with a choreographer, art director, and music director, in the creative components brings an invaluable depth of knowledge and years of experience to this program.

-The newly constructed Center for the Arts opened its doors to students, faculty and staff for use on October 30, 2018.
+The newly constructed Center for the Arts opened its doors to students, faculty, and staff for use on October 30, 2018.
 The $28 million facility has transformed the school, bonding the visual, musical, and performing arts together and placing them on display at the center of campus.

 Campers rotate through a schedule that changes daily and will ensure your child looks forward to camp every day.
 In these time blocks, students collaborate with one another, professional instructors, and counselors.
 There are outdoor breaks built into the day to allow students to expand their minds and stretch their bodies.
 Outdoor activities complement and balance the creative components to provide a well-rounded, immersive, and fun experience.
-Please note, unlike the Day Camp, swimming is not part of this program.

 |9:15-9:50||Creative Block 1|